Dharmika01/OnlineCoursePlatform-SQL/README.md

 - ✅ Writing SELECT queries with filters, sorting, and conditions
 - ✅ Use of aggregate functions and `GROUP BY`, `HAVING`
 - ✅ Joining multiple tables using `INNER`, `LEFT`, `RIGHT`, and simulated `FULL JOIN`
+- ✅ Advanced filtering using scalar, correlated, and nested subqueries
+- ✅ Data abstraction using SQL `VIEWS` for reuse and security
 - ✅ Output screenshots for visual verification (optional)

 ---